Particle decay, Oberth effect and a relativistic rocket in the Schwarzschild background: Abstract

 \section{Abstract}

 We relate the known Oberth effect and the nonrelativistic analogue of the Penrose process.
 When a particle decays to two fragments, we derive the conditions on the angles under which debris can come out for such a process to occur.
 We also consider the decay and the Oberth effect in the relativistic case, when a particle moves in the background of the Schwarzschild black hole.
 This models the process when a rocket ejects fuel.
 Different scenarios are analyzed depending on what data are fixed.
 The efficiency of the process is found, in particular near the horizon and for a photon rocket (when the ejected particle is massless).
 We prove directly that the most efficient process occurs when fuel is ejected along the rocket trajectory.
 When this occurs on the horizon, the efficiency reaches 100\thinspace \% for a photon rocket.
+We compare two ways how a rocket can reverse its direction of motion to a black hole near the event horizon with restoring the initial energy-to-mass ratio: (i) by a single ejection or (ii) in the two-step process when it stops and moves back afterwards.
+For a nonphotonic rocket, in case (ii) a larger mass can be taken out from the vicinity of a horizon.
+For a photonic one, there is no difference between (i) and (ii) in this respect.
 We also consider briefly the scenario when a rocket hangs over a black hole due to continuous ejection of fuel.
 Then, the fuel mass decays exponentially with the proper time.

 \textbf{Key words:}\, Oberth effect, photon rocket, black hole, Penrose effect

 \textbf{PACS numbers:}\, 04.20.-q; 04.20.Cv; 04.70.Bw